bajracha71/CodingChallenges/CrackingCodingInterview/README.md

 1.5.
 Implement a method to perform basic string compression using the counts of repeated characters.
 For example, the string aabcccccaaa would become a2b1c5a3.
 If the "compressed" string would not become smaller than the original string, your method should return the original string.

 1.6 Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate image by 90 ( write a program for both clockwise and anticlockwise rotation).
 Can you do this in place?
+(This is difficult)

-1.7 Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0
+1.7 Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0 (This is tricky)

 1.8 Assume you have a method `isSubstring` which checks if one word is a substring of another.
 Given two strings, `s1` and `s2`, write code to check if `s2` is a roation of `s1` using only one call to `isSubstring` (eg. `waterbottle` is a rotation of `erbottlewat`)

+## Linked Lists

+2.1 Write code to remove duplicates from an unsorted linked list.

+- Follow up: How would you solve this problem if a temporary buffere is not allowed?
+With no extra space, it will take time $O(n^2)$ and $O(1)$ space.